Mirror-Prismals/Mida/README.md

 While it's possible to generate musical patches using LLMs with programming languages like Faust, ChucK, Humdrum, and others, none of these solutions provide what LLMs really need: A fully text based system for representing a complete song.
 It's more of a markdown language that a programming language.

-My hope is that my sharing this language, more people start to get interested in teaching LLMs how to generate music purely from text, please check out the github repository if you're interested in learning more.
+My hope is that by sharing this language, more people start to get interested in teaching LLMs how to generate music purely from text, please check out the github repository if you're interested in learning more.
 Thank you!
 ## What The ^*~> Is Mida?
 Mida is a musical language designed to be fully text based drop in replacement for midi.
 Unlike ABC notation, mida supports drums, lyrics, and multitracked composition.
 Let's begin learning how to write Mida.